Eeeewww! What’s that awful smell?

 Some frozen food manufacturers mix green tripe with meat, organ meats, vegetables, or other ingredients for nutritional balance or variety.
 At GreenTripe.com, Inc., Mary Voss sells three basic products: coarsely ground green tripe, green tripe ground with collagen-rich trachea and gullet (the natural source of condroitin sulfate and recommended for dogs with hip and joint problems), and Xkaliber, a blend of green tripe, muscle meat, heart, tongue, trachea/gullet, and ground bone, which is recommended for young dogs and serious working dogs because it helps build muscle and stamina.

 Another trend is for seriously motivated dog lovers to contact local butchers or pasture-fed farms and ranches in order to purchase whole cow stomachs straight from the farm.
-See Resources Mentioned in This Article, below, for websites that can help you locate farmers and ranchers in your area.
-Check also with local farmers markets, meat markets, and food co-ops.
+Check with local farmer’s markets, meat markets, and food co-ops.

 One advantage of working with local suppliers is that they can sometimes prepare special orders.
 For example, dogs with kidney failure, kidney disease, or blocked kidneys should avoid the amino acids methionine and cysteine.
 The omasum, or third stomach, is extremely high in collagen and low in protein and its amino acids.
 Some suppliers set this tripe aside for dogs with special needs.